wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 iFinex was redeeming BFX tokens albeit slowly [^redemption-slow].
 As a result, confidence that redemption of all the coins was low and their open market price of around $0.30 reflected that[^30-cents].
 Sellers wanted to recoup a portion of their losses and be done with the ordeal waiving all legal claims against iFinex on account of the losses[^bfx-token-terms].
 Buyers and holders were betting that iFinex would repurchase their tokens for the full dollar amount. iFinex partnered with a company called BnkToTheFuture to create a Special Purpose Vehicle [SPV], which surprisingly is not a Delorean that time travels to before the hack, but a way for users to convert BFX tokens into equity[^spv]. iFinex wanted their users to convert as this would reduce the number of BFX tokens they were obligated to redeem regardless of the recovery of stolen funds.
 To push users in this direction they introduced the second of three tokens called the Recovery Right Token [RRT].

-RRTs were nearly identical to BFXs in that they were both redeemable for $1 and tradeable on the exchange, the difference being that iFinex was only obligated to redeem RRTs when and if the stolen coins were recovered.
+RRTs are nearly identical to BFXs in that they represent a $1.00 debt owed to the holder and are tradeable on the exchange.
+The difference is that iFinex is only obligated to redeem RRTs when and if the stolen coins were recovered.
 A user who chose to convert would lose the chance of being redeemed prior to recovery but maintain the right to redemption if a recovery occured and gain a stake in a highly profitable business assuming iFinex could make it through these choppy waters.
 If a user wanted to go this route, they would need to act fast:

 > If subscribed on or before October 7, 2016, each investor will get 1 RRT for each BFX token exchanged for shares;
 > If subscribed after October 7, 2016, and on or before October 31, 2016, each investor will get ½ an RRT for each BFX token exchanged for shares;